 Cuba with kids is a fun destination and offers a wide variety of experiences to every families taste.
 We loved the mix of beach bumming for relaxation and play time, along with the immersive cultural experience in Havana and Vinales.
 We kicked off our trip in Varadero, a place popular with all-inclusive holiday makers and those after the tropical beach vibes.
 Once we had the relaxation out of the way we moved onto Havana and Varadero.
+We didn’t get a chance to visit Trinidad but it is another popular city of Cuba that you may want to check out.

 Cuba is a destination so many people are interested in visiting, especially with its vibrant architecture, rich culture and history.
 Crumbly old colourful buildings, old-school bright cars, endless mojitos and glorious sun, what’s not to love?
 Cuba is one holiday where I really felt satisfied with the balance of relaxation and adventure, there is so much to see and do on this beautiful tropical island in the Caribbean.
 We were blown away with the friendless of the locals and how much interest they took in our daughter.